hchen549/cs638/README.md

 </p>

 The discrepancies between the predicted number of bikes with and without COVID-19 cases in Figure ... align with the finding that COVID-19 has a relatively small and positive effect on bike traffic on Capital Trail and a slightly larger but negative effect on bike traffic on Monroe.
 However, the discrepancies are relatively small and therefore can be considered almost negligible.

 ## 8. Conclusions

+Our research found that COVID-19 has a minuscule impact on daily bike ridership but a significant impact on the distribution of bike traffic throughout the day.
+COVID-19 cases affect bike ridership postively on Capital Trail but negatively on Monroe Path, and its effects are slightly larger on Monroe than Capital Trail.
+However, these effects are most likely unimportant when forecasting bike ridership in 2021 due to their extremely low importance in the Random Forest model used in this analysis.
+It is apparent, however, that the COVID-19 pandemic has caused daily bike traffic to be more concentrated at around 4 PM or possibly a similar time in the afternoon.
+This is likely a concern because bike paths will be more crowded than usual at around this time of the day.

+Future studies should look more into into the relationship between bike traffic on Capital Trail and pedestrians on State Street.
+Our analysis has only been able to speculate that riders on Capital Trail may also be pedestrians on State Street.
+We found that the correlation between bike traffic on Capital Trail and pedestrians on State Street is much stronger after the pandemic started than before.
+Understanding how these two relate to each other will provide more insight, such as the destinations of bikers, for the City of Madison.

 ## Appendix